HeardLibrary/digital-scholarship/script/codegraf/010/index.md

 - overlay more than one plot within a subplot.
 - extract data from the indices, columns, and rows of a pandas DataFrame and use those data to generate a stacked bar chart.

-Total video time: 62m 54s
+Total video time: 23m 15s (42m 50s with optional videos)

 ## Links